 SLOGAN: SAFETY FIRST, FUN SECOND – GET IN THE HABIT

 2.13 Members should always communicate their intentions with others at the field.
 This is particularly important if they intend to do something out of the ordinary.

 2.14 Pets: Pets will not be allowed anywhere on the flying field.
 If brought to the field they must be kept on a leash in the parking area.
 If they cause a disturbance they must be removed from the premises.

 ARTICLE III – COMMERCIAL ACTIVITIES

 3.1 The Club as a whole may engage in limited fund raising activities when desirable to provide operating funds and building funds.
 However, no illegal substance or substances requiring special licenses such as alcoholic beverages will be sold to the membership or the public as a fund raising event.

 ARTICLE IV – CONTESTS

 4.1 A limited number of contests may be conducted for the flying year, but must be self supporting.
 Club funds will not be used for contests where entry fees are charged.
 Any fees collected above expenses will be returned to the contestants on an equal basis.
 Fun contests sponsored by the Club where no fees are charged and all may participate, will be supported by Club funds.

 ARTICLE V – CONDUCT OF MEETINGS

 5.1 Monthly meetings and Executive Committee meetings will be held at the discretion of the Executive Committee at a time and place determined by them.
-Each meeting will consist of at least the following: Call to order, Secretary’s report, Old business, new business, and other items as desired.
+Each meeting will consist of at least the following: Call to order, Secretary’s report, old business, new business, and other items as desired.
 New business will not normally be acted upon until the next meeting to allow committees and others to obtain proper input before decisions are made.
-However, if time is of the essence, new business may be concluded at any meeting.
+However, if time is short, new business may be concluded at any meeting.